joshtkehoe/Python-S3-Sync-Helper/README.md

 upload_threads: The number of threads to use for simultaneous uploads.
 Don't use too many or your computer will crash. :(

+If you are behind a proxy, use proxy and proxy_port.
+If your proxy requires authentication, also use proxy_user and proxy_pass.

 ###Warnings & Notes